baskargroup/MicroGen3D/README.md

 ## 🧪 Pretrained Config Variants

+To use other pretrained weights or datasets, you can copy the example configurations below into your `config_train.yaml` file.
+But before doing so, ensure you have downloaded the corresponding pretrained weights and dataset files as described earlier.

 Only change the following fields for each pretrained weights and dataset.
 All other parameters can remain the same unless you want to tune them.

 ---